nopnop2002/luckfox-pico-mini-ethernet/Network-sharing/README.md

 # Debian12
 This is a "consistent network device naming method".
-However, the connection name is not displayed in nmcli.
+However, We can't find the connection name in nmcli.
 I do not know how to assign a fixed IP address to an interface without a connection name.
 ```
 $ sudo ifconfig -a